aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/html-converter/convert-html-to-xps/_index.md

 ## **SDK Examples of HTML to XPS Conversion**

-Aspose.HTML Cloud SDK allows you to fetch an HTML document from storage location by its name, from a URL or a local file on your drive, convert it to a specified format and save it to the storage or a local drive.
+Aspose.HTML Cloud SDK allows you to fetch an HTML document from a storage location by its name, from a URL or a local file on your drive, convert it to a specified format and save it to the storage or a local drive.
 The following code examples demonstrate how to convert HTML to XPS for different cases using available SDKs.

 ### **Example 1.**  Convert an HTML file from the storage to XPS and save the result to the storage